 The IUPAC Gold Book is compiled by the International Union of Pure and Applied Chemistry and is the primary source of definitions and standards in chemistry.

 Online dictionaries German-English, -French, -Spanish-, -Italian, -Chinese,- Russian, -Portuguese and -Polish, as well as English-Spanish, -French and -Russian including a forum to discuss translations.

 Linguee is a unique combination of an editorial dictionary and a search engine.
 The search results are divided into two parts in Linguee.
-Left you see clear results from the editorial reliable dictionary.
+First, you see clearly structured results from the reliably edited dictionary.
 This gives you a quick overview of the translation options.
-On the right are set examples from other sources that give you an impression of how your keyword is translated in context.
+Moreover, there are set examples from other sources that give you an impression of how your keyword is translated in context.

-LinkedIn is, with more than 400 millions registered users, the largest business-oriented social networking service to maintain your contacts and find new business contacts or search for a job.
+With more than 750 millions registered users, LinkedIn is the largest business-oriented social networking service to maintain your contacts, find new business contacts or search for a job.

 Note: Carefully adjust settings to avoid sending or getting unneccessary notifications (spam mail).